PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

 #### **2. 📁 Data class LPJmLData**

-read_io returns an object of a R6 class `LPJmLData` with two main attributes, `$data` and `$meta`:
+read_io returns an object of an R6 class `LPJmLData` with two main attributes, `$data` and `$meta`:

--   **$data** `class base::array` - returns the data array with default dimensions “cell”, “time” and “band”
+-   **$data** A `class base::array` - returns the data array with default dimensions “cell”, “time” and “band”

     ``` r
     runoff$data